Articles

 This unit is an pump controller that automatically turns on after a pressure drop at the pump outlet (opening taps) and stops water flow when the tap is turned off..
 The Bromic Pressure Controller offers a great economic solution for electric pumps.

-A Automatic water pump pressure switch is used in residential water systems to switch between tank water and mains water.
-The Waterboy Wizard Controller offers a patented solution to water changeover.
-We suggest also looking for a pump cover that can protect a switch controller against the elements.
-Often controllers and pumps are available in convenient kits.
-For extra protection against the elements, we recommend the Waterboy Wizard Pro Pump Controller Kit or a Pump and Controller Kit with a controller cover included.
+The Waterboy Hydro Switch Rains–to–Mains Changeover Valve is used in residential water systems to switch between tank water and mains water and offers a patented solution to water changeover.
+We suggest also looking for a pump cover that can protect the switch controller against the elements.

 This is an automatic pressure switch solution within a weatherproof UV protective housing.